- Initial setup steps for deploying to EKS, configuring managed services, and setting up authentication.

 - Amazon RDS for PostgreSQL or Aurora: metadata, projects, users, and short-term and long-term memory for deployed agents.
 LangSmith supports PostgreSQL version 14 or higher.

-- Amazon ElastiCache (Redis): caching and job queues.
-ElastiCache must be in single instance mode, running Redis OSS version 5 or higher.
+- Amazon ElastiCache (Redis or Valkey): caching and job queues.
+ElastiCache can be in single-instance or cluster mode.
+LangSmith requires Redis OSS version 5 or higher, or Valkey 8.

 - ClickHouse + Amazon EBS: analytics and trace storage.